hmrc/income-tax-self-employment/README.md

 3. **Copy case classes**

 Navigate to the `output/app/model` directory and copy the generated case classes to your project.
+To be on safe side just File Explorer, as Intellij likes to cut some of the code.

-4. **Remove annotations**
+4. **Remove annotations and rename package**

 Remove the `javax` annotations from the generated case classes.
+Rename package name.

 5. **Add Copyright**

 Add copyright.
 You can use Intellij copyright profile and Action: `Update Copyright`.

+6. **Tweak it as you need it**

+Sometimes generator is confused with large yaml file, so manual intervention is required.
+Fix it manually and add it below if this is a new tweak.

+### Known codegen issues

+#### The file is cut

+Copying between intellij may cause some files cut, it's better to use File Explorer.

+#### The additionalProperties field is generated but there is no type next to it

+There was situation with API#1802 which caused strange additionalProperties: <empty> to be generated, even though it is false in yaml.
+We had to remove it manually.

+#### JsObject does not compile

+There was a companion object custom Format with this line which was not
+compiling: `val newObj = JsObject(restructuredProps)`.

+The solution was to just use our macro like in other case classes: `Json.format[AnnualAllowancesType]`.
+This approach should work when additionalProperties is false.

 ## License